 Week 7: The Rope

 Building a rope kit involves a lot of personal preferences.
-As our style evolves, the characteristics that are important to us also change with us.
-The best way to discover what you prefer is to try different ropes and experiment with it.
-It interesting to observe the spectrum of rope preferences, talk with others and see what they like and why.
-Most people at rope events will be happy to tell you everything about their rope and let you try.
+It is interesting to observe the spectrum of rope properties, talk with others and see what they like and why.
+Many people at rope events will be happy to tell you everything about their rope choices and let you try.
+As our style evolves, the characteristics that are important to us also change.
+The best way to discover what we prefer is to try different ropes, experiment with it and see for ourselves.
 What is important for you when choosing your rope?
-What haven’t you tried that could challenge your current rope choice?
+What can you try that might challenge your current rope choice?

 |Day 45: Ends – Try different rope ending techniques.
 Melting (synthetic only), whipping (sailmaker whipping, french whipping etc.), knots (overhand, flat overhand, thistle knot, Mathew Walker knot, etc.).
 Can you make each rope of your kit different?|